 Most kids enjoy such fun physical activities and I’m sure your little ones will love it too.
 Even if it’s only a 15 minute workout, it will be an amazing thing to do together on February 14.

 2. Valentine’s Day scavenger huntA Valentine’s Day scavenger hunt is one of the most incredible ways to give your kids a healthy and happy Valentine’s Day.
 Just hide some heart notes around your home and ask your children to find them.
 Every note must have a clue to the next note and the last note should have a nice poem pouring out your love for your children.

 You can make something as simple as heart shaped flax pancakes, healthy salads, eggs and strawberry cookies.
 When having dinner, go around the table and confess what you love about one another.

 4. Heart shaped sandwichesAs your children head off to school on the 14th, show your healthy devotion and love by making heart shaped peanut butter and jelly sandwiches and writing a note wishing them a happy day!
 Don’t forget to pack strawberries to add more Valentine red as well as fiber.
 Plus, strawberries help boost your child’s immune system and brain power.

-This Valentine’s Day surprise your kids with a delicious pink colored strawberry smoothie.
+5. A pink strawberry smoothieThis Valentine’s Day surprise your kids with a delicious pink colored strawberry smoothie.
 Blend 1 cup of strawberries, a half a cup of Greek yogurt and a ¼ cup of kale and you will have a fresh, delicious and healthy smoothie, which is rich in fiber.
 Your children will surely enjoy this pink smoothie and, this way, you will give them a healthy and happy Valentine’s Day.

 Sure, you might want to celebrate the day of love with your sweetheart, but, hey, don’t forget about your little ones.
 After all, you can celebrate it after your kids go to bed.

-This Valentine’s Day make some heart shaped decorations with your kids and decorate your home to set the holiday spirit.
+7. Heart shaped decorationsThis Valentine’s Day make some heart shaped decorations with your kids and decorate your home to set the holiday spirit.
 You can write something nice about each other on hearts and display your artworks as well as your love for one another.
 This is a great and fun way to celebrate Valentine’s Day without candies.